adhikary97/Motivation-Text/README.md

 `pip install -r requirements.txt`

-## 2. Get credentials.json from Gmail API
+## 2. Get credentials.json from Gmail API, and add to folder

 Make sure to set the callback uri to: `http://localhost:3000/`